MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-serverless-express-rbac.md

 We added a JWT Authorizer to our API in the last installment.
 A user that wanted to submit comments would therefore need to authenticate with an Identity Provider (IdP) first.
 At the end of that piece we also discussed some of the limitations inherent within our implementation, and touched briefly on claims/scopes.
 Claims/Scopes are a part of the OAuth2 specification that define the properties of the token we passed to our API.
 It's time to have a bigger discussion about them, and how they relate to various forms of access control, like role-based-access-control (RBAC) and attribute-based-access-control (ABAC).

+Code for this tutorial can be found [here](https://github.com/matt-tyler/simple-node-api-rbac).

 # Claims and Scope - Practically.

 A better way to describe these is to consider a practical example.
 Scopes were originally conceived as a way for the user to offer consent to a third-party.
 The canonical example everyone uses is LinkedIn, but that's a little worn out, so let's use a bank as an example.